Logo DOCC Banner links

 Linking simulations and the real world

-DOCC prepares Europe's next top modellers to link simulations and the real world within a multi-disciplinary environment, by providing beyond essential technical expertise also the training in key abilities to communicate and transfer methods and results.
+DOCC has prepared Europe's next top modellers to link simulations and the real world within a multi-disciplinary environment, by providing beyond essential technical expertise also the training in key abilities to communicate and transfer methods and results.

-A central aspect of the DOCC training programme is based on cooperations with and secondments of fellows to intersectoral partners.
+A central aspect of the DOCC training programme was based on cooperations with and secondments of fellows to intersectoral partners.
 Many of the participating research groups already have long established regional or international industrial or public-sector contacts on technological applications of their research.
-All fellows in the programme will be able to benefit from intersectoral exposure through such existing or newly established partners, and from specific training courses on career-related skills and perspectives.
+All fellows in the programme were able to benefit from intersectoral exposure through such existing or newly established partners, and from specific training courses on career-related skills and perspectives.

-The programme will ensure that the fellows become familiar with a significant range of methods and develop a way of thinking that allows them to transcend traditional borders and communicate between disciplines, which are necessary and important skills for all ESR in research and innovation.
+The programme has ensured that the fellows become familiar with a significant range of methods and develop a way of thinking that allows them to transcend traditional borders and communicate between disciplines, which are necessary and important skills for all ESR in research and innovation.

 Participating institutions at University of Innsbruck

-The DOCC programme is closely linked with the internal doctoral school "Computational Interdisciplinary Modelling" (DK CIM) at UIBK, so that fellows will profit from close interactions with other local PhD students in the fields of scientific computing.
-We also collaborate and exploit synergies in the training programme with our twin MSCA doctoral programme DP ARDRE in bio-chemistry and pharmacology.
+The DOCC programme has been closely linked with the internal doctoral school "Computational Interdisciplinary Modelling" (DK CIM) at UIBK, so that fellows were able to profit from close interactions with other local PhD students in the fields of scientific computing.
+We also collaborated and exploited synergies in the training programme with our twin MSCA doctoral programme DP ARDRE in bio-chemistry and pharmacology.

-Ten research institutes at the University of Innsbruck will host the DOCC fellows:
+Ten research institutes at the University of Innsbruck had hosted the DOCC fellows:

 Funding